|

 with that kind."

-She didn't know that Johnny drank like a fish himself; Rex looked
+drank like a fish himself; Rex looked

-old enough to get it and the liquor store clerks were afraid to ask for his
+old enough to get it and the liquor store clerks were afraid to ask for

 ID.

-Art "the Fart" was late again that night and Rex and Johnny were
+late again that night and Rex and Johnny were

 trying to get a bucket of pucks past Terrible Ted who was back in goal.

-"That girl is amazing," Rex said.
+amazing," Rex said.
 "I'm gonna ask her if I can be

 her manager.
 She's better than Terry Sawchuck.
 She can be the Jackie